Carly Rae Jepsen: 1985−2006: Early life and career beginnings

-Jepsen was born on November 21, 1985 in Mission, British Columbia to Alexandra and Larry Jepsen, the second of their three children.
+Jepsen was born on November 21, 1985, in Mission, British Columbia to Alexandra and Larry Jepsen, the second of their three children.
 She is of Danish, English and Scottish descent.
 Jepsen has an older brother, Colin, and a younger sister, Katie.
 She attended Heritage Park Secondary School and had a passion for musical theatre, appearing in student productions of Annie where she played Annie, Grease where she played Sandy Olsson, and The Wiz where she played Dorothy Gale.
 Her parents and stepparents were teachers, so Jepsen considered a career in music instruction as a second option.
 She applied to music-related programs, including those at Capilano University and the University of British Columbia, but on the advice of her high school drama teacher, she auditioned for the Canadian College of Performing Arts in Victoria, British Columbia and was one of 25 female students to gain admission into its year-long program in 2004.

 After graduation, Jepsen relocated to Vancouver's west side and held several jobs, including a barista, assistant pastry chef, and bartender.
 At this time, she slept on a pull-out sofa and wrote songs in her spare time.

 2007–2010: Canadian Idol and Tug of War

 In 2007, Jepsen was convinced to audition for Canadian Idol by her high school drama teacher.
 In the audition, she performed her original song "Sweet Talker".
 In the competition, she finished in third place, which she considered the best possible outcome in retrospect.
 Her demo recording attracted the attention of music manager Jonathan Simkin, who signed Jepsen to a management deal with 604 Records that year.
-Jepsen released her debut single, a cover of John Denver's song "Sunshine on My Shoulders", in June 2008.
+Jepsen released her first promotional single, a cover of John Denver's song "Sunshine on My Shoulders", in June 2008.
 Her debut studio album, Tug of War, was released in September 2008, and sold 10,000 copies in Canada.
 The singles "Tug of War" and "Bucket" peaked in the top 40 of the Canadian Hot 100, and received Gold certifications for sales of 40,000 units each.
 "Sour Candy", a duet with Josh Ramsay of Marianas Trench was released as the final single.
 In 2009, Jepsen toured western Canada with Marianas Trench and Shiloh.